CesarBoria/utils/README.md

 ### What I use for virtual environment management

 I prefer to use poetry, but I believe pipenv is better for production environments.
-This small, personal project uses poetry.
+This small, personal project uses pipenv.
 A requirements.txt has been provided in case you want to build dependencies by other means.

 Make sure you have poetry:

-        pip install poetry
+        pip install pipenv

 And then, create the virtual environment and handle dependencies:

-        poetry install
+        pipenv install
-        poetry shell

 ### Tests

 All tests are found in ./tests, my tool of choice tends to be, hypothesis, tox or pytest with plugins.
 I've used doctest in this case, as a way of learning the tool myself.